colorfulfool/server-generated-popups/README.md

 ![Animated demonstration](http://i.giphy.com/xT0GqLzZYnFJ2QCk8M.gif)

-Animations, styles -- all included.
-One line gets you fully working thing.
+Animations, styles — all included.
+One line gets you a fully working solution.

 Perfect with [Server-generated JavaScript Responses](https://signalvnoise.com/posts/3697-server-generated-javascript-responses) and [Turbolinks™](https://github.com/turbolinks/turbolinks), but not limited to them.